i026's Reviews

 I think Lucy is an interesting, visually engaging film that mixes action with some big philosophical questions.
 The concept of unlocking the full potential of the human brain is fascinating, and while it leans into some sci-fi fantasy, it also makes you think about the limits of human cognition and what we could be capable of if we were able to push those boundaries.

 The film's style, especially as Lucy's powers grow, is visually striking, and the surreal imagery of her transcending into a higher state of being adds a cool layer to the story.
-However, I think it's a bit heavy on style over substance at times, and some of the scientific ideas—like the 10% brain myth—are a bit exaggerated.
+But, I think it's a bit heavy on style over substance at times, and some of the scientific ideas—like the 10% brain myth—are a bit exaggerated.
 It makes for a compelling narrative but doesn't necessarily align with real-world science.

 Overall, I think it's an entertaining watch, especially if you're into thought-provoking sci-fi with a dose of action.
 It raises some fun questions about human potential, but I wouldn't say it's a perfectly executed exploration of those themes.